-Encryption at rest is now available for documents stored in Azure Cosmos DB in all Azure regions except government regions, Azure in China, and Azure in Germany.
-The remaining regions will be enabled next week, along with encryption at rest on backups.
+Encryption at rest is now available for documents and backups stored in Azure Cosmos DB in all Azure regions.
 Encryption at rest is applied automatically for both new and existing customers in these regions.
 There is no need to configure anything; and you get the same great latency, throughput, availability, and functionality as before with the benefit of knowing your data is safe and secure with encryption at rest.
 Data stored in your Azure Cosmos account is automatically and seamlessly encrypted with keys managed by Microsoft using service-managed keys.
 Optionally, you can choose to add a second layer of encryption with keys you manage using customer-managed keys or CMK.

 Data security is a shared responsibility between you, the customer, and your database provider.
 Depending on the database provider you choose, the amount of responsibility you carry can vary.
 If you choose an on-premises solution, you need to provide everything from end-point protection to physical security of your hardware - which is no easy task.
 If you choose a PaaS cloud database provider such as Azure Cosmos DB, your area of concern shrinks considerably.
 The following image, borrowed from Microsoft's Shared Responsibilities for Cloud Computing white paper, shows how your responsibility decreases with a PaaS provider like Azure Cosmos DB.

-The diagram above shows high-level cloud security components, but what items do you need to worry about specifically for your database solution?
+The preceding diagram shows high-level cloud security components, but what items do you need to worry about specifically for your database solution?
 And how can you compare solutions to each other?